icopy-site/awesome/docs/awesome/awesome-elm.md

 * [Elm: A Beginners' Guide to Elm and Data](https://www.sitepoint.com/premium/courses/elm-a-beginners-guide-to-elm-and-data-2940) - Beginners' course to Elm and Data
 * [Programming Elm](https://pragprog.com/book/jfelm/programming-elm) - Thorough book from The Pragmatic Programmers that covers basics and advanced concepts.
 * [The Hitchhiker's Guide to Elm](http://azer.bike/journal/elm/) - Beginner-friendly guide for learning the language and building apps with it
+* [Practical Elm for a Busy Developer](https://korban.net/elm/book) - A non-beginner book about the practical aspects of developing Elm applications.